August von Bulmerincq: Biography

 August von Bulmerincq came from a wealthy Baltic German family.
-The family traced its origins to Scotland which had settled in Lübeck in the 17th century.
-In 1677 the family had moved from there to Riga, where August von Bulmerincq was born.
+The family was of Scottish origin and had settled in Lübeck in the 17th century.
+In 1677, the family had moved from there to Riga, where August von Bulmerincq was born.
 At the time of his birth, Riga was part of the Russian Empire, and the administrative centre of the Governorate of Livonia.
 His father was a successful merchant and an alderman at the Great Guild in Riga.
 Many of his ancestors had served in the administration of the Russian Empire as civil servants, officers, scholars, doctors and architects.

 August von Bulmerincq moved to Tartu (at the time known mainly by its German name Dorpat) and began studying law in 1841.
 At the time, the language of instruction at the University of Tartu was German.
 He became a candidate of law in 1847 and then briefly attended Heidelberg University, before returning to his native land in 1848 on account of the Revolutions of 1848.
 He began practicing law in Riga, and at the same time continued his legal studies.
 In 1849 he attained his master's degree.
 He remained in Riga until 1853, when he moved permanently to Tartu to pursue his academic career.
 He attained the degree of Privatdozent in 1854.
 Two years later he produced his doctoral thesis, and from then on worked mainly in the field of international law.
-The subject had been only tentatively studied and taught in Tartu before.
-From 1858 he was ordinary professor in public law, international law and politics.
-He stayed in Tartu until his retirement in 1874.
-The year before his retirement, he was invited to participate at the founding of the Institut de Droit International in Ghent, but could not attend since the invitation did not reach him in time.
-He was later however counted among the founding members, and would become one of its most active members.
-During his time as professor, a number of works focused on the theory and history of international law were produced under his supervision; among his students were statistician and economist Witold Załęski.
+The subject had only been tentatively studied and taught in Tartu before.
+From 1858, he was ordinary professor in public law, international law and politics.
+He stayed in Tartu until his retirement in 1875.
+Two years before his retirement, he was invited to participate at the founding of the Institut de Droit International in Ghent, but could not attend since the invitation did not reach him in time.
+He was later, however, counted among its founding members, and would become one of its most active members.
+During his time as professor, a number of works focused on the theory and history of international law were produced under his supervision; among his students were the statistician and economist Witold Załęski.

 The main building of the University of Tartu, where August von Bulmerincq spent most of his academic career.

 Besides his academic career, Bulmerincq was also active in philanthropic societies and in public life.
-In 1863 he founded a journal dedicated to economy and agriculture, and he was also the organiser of the first agricultural congress in the present-day Baltic states.
+In 1863, he founded a journal dedicated to economy and agriculture (the Baltische Wochenschrift), and he was also the organiser of the first agricultural congress in the present-day Baltic states.

 After his retirement, Bulmerincq moved to Wiesbaden in present-day Germany.
-Following the death of Johann Kaspar Bluntschli, Bulmerincq was given the char of international law at Heidelberg University, which he maintained until his death.
+Following the death of Johann Kaspar Bluntschli in 1881, Bulmerincq was given the chair of international law at Heidelberg University, which he maintained until his death.
 He died in Stuttgart on 18 August 1890.